dbrian56/dyn-python/docs/quickstart.rst

     >>> from dyn.tm.session import DynectSession

-Now create an instance of a DynectSession by using our Dyn login credentials::
+Then create an instance of a DynectSession by using our Dyn login credentials::

     >>> my_session = DynectSession(customer, username, password)

 Now you have a :class:`DynectSession` object called ``my_session``.
 You will be able to use this to access your available resources.

+Message Management

 For MM, you can import and create an :class:`MMSession` from the mm.session module::